Wigan Warriors v Leeds Rhinos (Thurs)

 "If we get our preparation right and our players turn up for each other, it gives us a chance to win," he said.

-"I want to stay positive and keep a real vibe about the place, keep momentum building and keep everyone on a high that we're on at the moment and not think about anything that's a negative."
+"I want to stay positive and keep a real vibe about the place, keep momentum building, keep everyone on a high that we're on at the moment and not think about anything that's a negative."

 Wigan have lacked form this season, with former scrum-half Lam eventually agreeing to leave the club at the end of a difficult campaign.